kripy17/BeyondLabs/README.md

 Confirm:
 - No generated dependency/build/cache folders are tracked
-- Screenshots are committed, or the README intentionally omits them
+- Screenshots are committed or the README intentionally omits them
-- README commands match the actual scripts
+- README commands match actual scripts
 - Optional helper warnings are documented and non-fatal
-- Storage/privacy behavior matches the documented model
+- Storage/privacy behaviour matches the documented model
 - Demo flow works end-to-end: Intake → Analysis → Send to Case → Export

 </details>

 ---

+## License

+MIT — see [LICENSE](LICENSE) for the full text.
+Use it, fork it, ship it.

+---

 <div align="center">

 Built for analysts who need local control over their investigation workflow.

+If this is useful to you, a ⭐ helps other analysts find it.

 [Report Bug](../../issues) · [Request Feature](../../issues) · [Contributing](CONTRIBUTING.md)